BabylonJS/OldDocumentationSite/content/How_To/Physics/Using_The_Physics_Engine.md

         friction?: number;
         restitution?: number;
         nativeOptions?: any;
+        ignoreParent?: boolean;
+        disableBidirectionalTransformation?: boolean;
     }
 ```

 * mass: The only mandatory parameters is mass, which is the object's mass in kg.
 A `0` as a value will create a static impostor - good for floors.
 * friction: is the impostor's friction when colliding against other impostors.
 * restitution: is the amount of force the body will "give back" when colliding.
 A low value will create no bounce, a value of 1 will be a very bouncy interaction.
 * nativeOptions: is a JSON with native options of the selected physics plugin.
 More about it in the advanced tutorial.
+* ignoreParent: when using babylon's parenting system, the physics engine will use the compound system.
+To avoid using the compound system, set this flag to true.
+More about it in the advanced tutorial.
+* disableBidirectionalTransformation: will disable the bidirectional transformation update.
+Setting this will make sure the physics engine ignores changes made to the mesh's position and rotation (and will increase performance a bit)

 #### scene